-- A summary of that week's material, a to-do list, due dates and other notes. - The class notes / slides in PDF format. - Packback response submission (through the Packback Questions link).
+- A summary of that week's material, a to-do list, due dates and other notes. - The class notes / slides in PDF format. - Packback response submission (through the Packback Questions link). - A weekly quiz, posted on blackboard.

 Assignments for each course module will include: